hytechclub/py-201/DiscordBot/DiscordCodeAlong.md

 1. Go to [repl.it](https://repl.it)
 1. Log in
 1. Clone the [HyTechClub-Robot-Start repl](https://repl.it/@brebory/HyTechClub-Robot-Start)
-1. Make sure you have a Discord account so you can create and registor your bot
+1. Make sure you have a Discord account so you can create and register your bot

 ## Creating and Registering the Bot